 Change the words around slightly so that it reads "Update sales system with reference number" instead and precede the text with 'how to'.
 Its purpose as an activity is now crystal clear: "How to...
 Update sales system with reference number".

 Using "show me the..." is also an excellent way of testing whether your chosen deliverable title is suitable.
 Just as we preceded the activity with 'how to...' you can use the same method for your deliverables.
 Precede them with 'show me the...'
-Let's take a deliverable with the text "Sales system updated".
+Let's take the deliverable "Sales system updated".
 Now precede this with 'show me the...'

 Can you see how this does not make complete sense?
 By rearranging the text, you can use 'show me the...' to ensure this deliverable has a clear purpose.
 If its title reads "show me the...
 Updated sales system", you will immediately recognise the result, output (and purpose) of its preceding activity.

-We recommend avoiding ambiguous language which can be either interpreted as an activity or as a deliverable.
+We recommend avoiding ambiguous language by which I mean language that can be either interpreted as an activity or as a deliverable.
 What does complete agenda mean to you?
 How could your colleagues or customers interpret it?
 Do you "show the complete agenda" or is it something you are tasked with doing?

 Wherever possible, encourage others in your organisation to avoid using acronyms.
 You may be surprised how many people outside the immediate scope of your process are unfamiliar with this form of short hand.
-Thus, SME: subject matter expert, specialist machine engineer, or small and medium enterprises?
+Thus, SME could mean subject matter expert, specialist machine engineer, or small and medium enterprises and end up confusing the hell out of people.

 A fast fundraiser for good causes (whether for the good of a team or external charities) is to have a tin, similar to a swear box in the office.
 Every time someone uses an acronym and they cannot explain its meaning, they should make a donation.
 It will soon mount up and acronym use will reduce.